pryorlindsey-creator/SpecialEdTracker/replit.md

   - **Proper relationships** - Objectives correctly linked to goals with foreign key constraints and ownership verification
   - **Revised goal limits** - Students can have maximum of 10 goals (not required to have 10) with API validation

+- July 17, 2025: **ENHANCED OBJECTIVES WITH DIRECT STUDENT ASSOCIATION**
+  - **Direct student-objective relationships** - Added student_id foreign key to objectives table for direct association
+  - **Updated database schema** - All 41 existing objectives now properly linked to their respective students
+  - **Enhanced API endpoints** - New route `/api/students/:studentId/objectives` to fetch all objectives for a student
+  - **Automatic student assignment** - When creating objectives, student_id is automatically derived from the goal's student
+  - **Improved data consistency** - Database constraints ensure objectives are always properly associated with both goals and students

 - July 17, 2025: **IMPLEMENTED RAW DATA TABLE FUNCTIONALITY**
   - **Comprehensive data table** - Replaced placeholder with fully functional spreadsheet-like view of all student data points
   - **Advanced filtering and sorting** - Search by goal/notes, filter by specific goals, sort by date/progress/goal name